 This family-friendly event offers a challenge for riders of all skill levels and experience.
-Based from the transition area at the Rangiora Racecourse, you'll compete in a team of 2-4 riders, or as a solo rider, over an 8km loop course featuring single track and stop bank roads.
+You'll compete in a team of 2-4 riders, or as a solo rider, over a 7km loop course featuring single track and stop bank roads.
 The team which completes the most laps during the 6-hour race wins.

 One of the main aims of the Rakahuri Rage is to create a relaxed and social atmosphere, where riders young and old of all abilities can safely compete in a team environment, encourages fitness and fun with a real North Canterbury flavour..
 We love to see people new to the sport taking part and many of our entrants have enjoyed it so much they have made mountain biking one of their main recreational hobbies.

 So whether you’re a lycra-wearing speed freak or just a weekend warrior, there is a place for you in the Rakahuri Rage.

 The Rakahuri Rage is open to riders 12 years and over, with a variety of team categories, including...

 Open Men’s & Women’s